-Paddington Central is at the heart of one of London’s most uplifting communities thanks to our links with the local people, charities, social initiatives and projects that work together to create a place that helps to inspire and make a difference for everyone.
+Paddington Central is at the heart of one of London’s most uplifting communities thanks to our links with the local people, charities, social initiatives and projects that work together to make a positive impact through greener spaces, thriving places and responsible choices.

 From seasonal celebrations including Pride and International Women’s Day to year-round support for local charities including PiP and The Mosaic Community Trust, it’s these connections that make our neighbourhood so special.

 Discover how you can get involved (if you’re not already) and how we can all help local charities and projects this year and beyond.

 Earlier this year Paddington Central hosted free employment training for jobseekers in Westminster as part of its ongoing employment training programme Bright Lights.

 In partnership with a training provider, The Launch Group, the Bright Lights initiative offers training across a range of jobs – including security, front of house, and reception roles, helping local residents to develop essential skills for employment.